 “You signed the guest register at the Visitor’s Centre, right?”

-“Then we won’t worry about it, it’s over at the desk.
-Besides, where else are you gonna go?
-Can I getcha some breakfast?”
+“Then we won’t worry about it.
+Besides, where else are you gonna go?”

 “Back out to the lobby.
 You can take the stairs from the mezzanine, or there’s an elevator on the far side, past the doors.”